What Is The Gulf Of Mexico Used For

 Advocate for Environmental Protection

-By making your voice heard, you can help to ensure that the Gulf of Mexico is managed sustainably and that its natural resources are protected for future generations.
+By making your voice heard, you can help to check that the Gulf of Mexico is managed sustainably and that its natural resources are protected for future generations.
 Get involved in local environmental organizations and participate in public hearings on environmental issues.
 Collective action is essential for creating meaningful change and safeguarding the Gulf's future.

 Educate Yourself and Others